 Category information can be pulled into subject lines enticing shoppers to open the emails where the more specific recommendations are offered.

 If your recommendations are designed to encourage customers to buy products that go with the ones they are browsing or carting, this metric should increase.

 Whether from the email program or the overall eCommerce sales, a sales uplift if the best metric.

 How are brands using product recommendations?

-Large brands almost all use some type of product recommendations as a part of their online retail programs.
-It’s companies like Amazon, after all, that helped shape the success of eCommerce by pioneering product recommendations.
+Many large brands use some type of product recommendation as part of their online retail programs.
+It's companies like Amazon, after all, that helped shape the success of eCommerce by pioneering product recommendations.

 But the technique isn't exclusive to large brands.
 Plenty of small to mid-size online retailers have successfully deployed product recommendations to increase sales.